smoeding/puppet-openssl/REFERENCE.md

 Data type: `Optional[Stdlib::Absolutepath]`

 The destination directory on the client where the certificate will be stored.
-This parameter is ignored on Debian based distributions as the `update-ca-certificates` tool requires certificates to be stored in `/usr/local/share/ca-certificates`.
+This parameter is ignored on Debian and RedHat based distributions.
+Currently Debian requires certificates to be stored in `/usr/local/share/ca-certificates` and RedHat requires certificates to be stored in `/etc/pki/ca-trust/source/anchors`.

 Default value: ``undef``